MIT-LCP/mimic-website/content/en/docs/IV/modules/note/ecg.md

 ### `note_type`

 The type of note recorded in the row.
-There are two types of note:
+This tables only has one type of note:

 * 'EK' - electrocardiogram report